 - Blood tests

 And more.
-Remembering exactly what has already been done, when it was done, and what you still need to do next, can be a pain in the you know what!
-Especially when there are other tons of things going on in your life.
+Remembering exactly what has already been done, when it was done, and what you still need to do next can be a pain in you know what!
+Especially when there are tons of other things going on in your life.
 And that’s where 11 Pets can come in handy.

-You can use to keep tracking of everything that’s going on as far as healthcare and general care is concerned – and you can also use it to schedule ahead.
+You can use it to keep track of everything that’s going on as far as healthcare and general care are concerned – and you can also use it to schedule ahead.

 It’s free to use.
 So, we’d say it’s worth a try.

 Taking care of animals is expensive.
-It’s easy to lose track of how much you are spending on your fluffy little friend and maybe go a bit overboard with toys and stuff like that.
+It’s easy to lose track of how much you spend on your fluffy little friend and maybe go a bit overboard with toys.
 Not to mention anything about personal indulges.
 So, that’s where an app with expense tracking can come in handy!

-Apps like 1Money and Spendee aren’t actually mainly made for pets.
-You can also uses them for tracking all kinds of different expenses and create your own unique categories.
+Apps like 1Money and Spendee aren’t mainly made for pets.
+You can also use them to track different expenses and create your unique categories.

-Anything goes, really.
-Housing, healthcare, individual pets, hobbies, groceries, bills, etc. Knowing how much you spend is very helpful for sticking to a specific budget and saving money down the line.
-So, we’d definitely recommend giving these apps a try.
+Anything goes—housing, healthcare, individual pets, hobbies, groceries, bills, etc. Knowing how much you spend is very helpful for sticking to a specific budget and saving money down the line.
+So, we’d recommend giving these apps a try.

 Just keep in mind that they are not free.
-The base version of 1Money is free with the premium one asking for a small one time-purchase while Spendee starts from $2 a month.
+The base version of 1Money is free, with the premium asking for a small one-time purchase, while Spendee starts from $2 a month.

 Pets that are very active and love the outdoors can be particularly hard to take care of.
-They may jump over the fence for a sneaky stroll – and they may never find their way back.
-It’s in situations like these where GPS trackers can be extremely useful.
+They may jump over the fence for a sneaky stroll and never find their way back.
+It’s in situations like these where GPS trackers can be handy.

 Do you always have a rough time finding a place where you can bring your dog with you?
 Then something like BringFido may be of use.

-BringFido is a great way to find pet-friendly locations such as hotels that allow pets, parks, attractions, dog events, restaurants, pet supply stores, and other things like that.
+BringFido is a great way to find pet-friendly locations such as hotels that allow pets, parks, attractions, dog events, restaurants, pet supply stores, etc.

-Furthermore, you can also narrow down by pricing and other aspects such as hotels that don’t charge an extra pet fee.
+Furthermore, you can narrow it down by pricing and other aspects, such as hotels that don’t charge an extra pet fee.

 It’s also free to use on both iOS and Android.
 So, go ahead and give it a try.

-These are basically online shops that are made specifically for pets.
-And they’ve got everything from pet food to accessories, toys, and anything else like that.
+These are online shops that are made specifically for pets.
+And they’ve got everything from pet food to accessories, toys, and anything else.

-Humans and other animals are obviously not the same.
-What’s perfectly harmless to you may be near-deadly to a dog or cat.
+Humans and other animals are not the same.
+What’s perfectly harmless may be near-deadly to a dog or cat.
 If you wish to know what to look out for, APCC is the app to get.

 And it’s not just about what’s toxic and what’s not.
 It’s about the severity, symptoms, and what you can potentially do to save your pet in case something goes wrong.

-The list includes plants, foods, medication, weather hazards, and household hazards.
-And while there are plenty of things missing, this is still a nice starting point and much better than nothing.
+The list includes plants, foods, medication, weather, and household hazards.
+And while there are plenty of things missing, this is still an excellent starting point and much better than nothing.